pockethost/pockethost/development.md

 yarn dev
 ```

 That's it.
-Youre in business.
+You're in business.
 Your local Svelte build will talk to the pockethost.io mothership and connect to that for all database-related tasks.

 # Developing the backend using `docker-compose`